 - The Tanzanian Shilling is the unit of currency.
-It is possible to change traveller's cheques in the main tourist areas, namely Dar, Arusha, Moshi and Zanzibar - but we don't recommend it due to bad rates and high commission fees.
-Major banks and hotels in other locations may also accept or change travellers cheques although the latter are often more trouble than they are worth.
-Credit cards are accepted in some major hotels and restaurants, and there are now many ATM machines in Dar es Salaam, several in Arusha and on Zanzibar.
+Our advice is do not bring travellers cheques - it is possible to change traveller's cheques in the main tourist areas, namely Dar, Arusha, Moshi and Zanzibar - but we don't recommend it due to bad rates and high commission fees.
+Credit cards are accepted in major hotels and restaurants, and there are now many ATM machines all over the country.
+We recommend you withdraw shillings for all your transactions except for hotels as things are always cheaper in shillings than dollars

 - There are two official languages: Kiswahili and English, and more than 100 different tribal languages.

-- Major religions in Tanzania are Christianity and Islam, with the coastal areas, especially the islands, being predominantly Muslim.
+- Major religions in Tanzania are Christianity and Islam, with the coastal areas, especially the islands, being predominantly Muslim, however there is little conflict in this generally peaceful nation.

 - Tanzania is 945,166 sq km in size, which equates to approximately 4 times the size of Great Britain.
-It shares its borders with eight other African countries: Kenya, Uganda, Rwanda, Burundi, Democratic Republic of Congo, Zambia, Malawi and Mozambique.
+It shares its borders with eight other African countries: Kenya, Uganda, Rwanda, Burundi, Democratic Republic of Congo, Zambia, Malawi and Mozambique, so is ideally placed for safaris visiting several countries.

 - Tanzania's time zone is GMT + 3 hours.
-Due to the proximity to the equator the hours of daylight and darkness are fairly even.
+Due to the proximity to the equator the hours of daylight and darkness are fairly even from roughly 6:30 to 18:30 on the coast.

 - Most visitors to Tanzania will need a valid Tourist Visa.
 These can be issued on entry and recently Dar es Salaam International Airport has modernised its visa processing; however it takes time on arrival, and there is always a queue, so we recommend for ease and convenience arriving with your visa already in your passport.
 Check with the Tanzanian Embassy in your country of origin before departure.